AlexArcPy/python-for-gis-progression-path/README.md

 * Watch Esri video [Python: Useful Libraries for the GIS Professional](http://www.esri.com/videos/watch?videoid=2938&isLegacy=true&title=python-useful-libraries-for-the-gis-professional)

 * Learn about [type hinting in Python](https://docs.python.org/3/library/typing.html).
 There is an [excellent blog post on how type hints are used in PyCharm](https://www.jetbrains.com/help/pycharm/type-hinting-in-pycharm.html) and a [help page from Wing IDE people](https://wingware.com/doc/edit/helping-wing-analyze-code).
 Find out  whether your Python IDE supports static code analysis and start using the type hints (with support both for Python 2.7 and 3.5+).
+  * Learn about [MyPy static type checker] and support for type hints with the [`typing`](https://docs.python.org/3/library/typing.html) module in Python 3.6

 ### Tutorials / web pages